Plan a Cruise My Trips Port Guides Featured Cruises

 Town Hall Square

-The vibrant heart of Tallinn's Old Town, this medieval square is surrounded by historic buildings, including the Tallinn Town Hall.
-It hosts markets, festivals, and outdoor cafes, making it a lively gathering place.
+The vibrant heart of Tallinn's Old Town, Town Hall Square has been a marketplace and meeting point for centuries.
+Surrounded by historic buildings, it hosts markets, festivals, and outdoor cafes, offering a lively atmosphere.

 Kadriorg Palace

-A beautiful Baroque palace built by Peter the Great for Catherine I, now housing the Kadriorg Art Museum.
-The palace is set within a magnificent park and showcases foreign art from the 16th to 20th centuries.
+This beautiful Baroque palace was built by Peter the Great for his wife Catherine I. It now houses the Kadriorg Art Museum, showcasing foreign art from the 16th to 20th centuries within its opulent halls.

 11